fynnay/anytype-docs/miscellaneous/feature-list-by-platform.md

 ### Mobile Features

 Here is a running list of features and their implementation status, by platform.
-All of the features listed are implemented on desktop 0.40.\*, and the mobile versions used for comparison are both 0.29.\*.
+All the features listed are implemented on desktop 0.40.\*, and the mobile versions used for comparison are both 0.29.\*.

 {% tabs %}
 {% tab title="Vault" %}